+Honduras

+Iceland

+Israel The ICA is currently reviewing the Practitioner's Tool.

+Italy Not yet

 Jamaica

 Japan

 Latvia

 Lithuania We have not used it yet

+Mexico N/A

 Montenegro

+Netherlands

 New Zealand

+Norway

-Panama as Central Authority, we fullfill and request all necessaries action for a good application to the Hague Convection
+Panama as Central Authority, we fullfill and request all necessaries action for a

+good application to the Hague Convection

-Peru The Good Practice Guide is a very useful tool for compliance with the 1980 Hague Convention, as it illustrates solutions and how to act in the different situations that arise in international child abduction matters.
+Peru The Good Practice Guide is a very useful tool for compliance with the

+1980 Hague Convention, as it illustrates solutions and how to act in the

-Poland n/a
+Poland different situations that arise in international child abduction matters. n/a

-Portugal Within the framework of the powers of the Central Authority, the PCA takes into account the Guide
+Portugal Within the framework of the powers of the Central Authority, the PCA

-Singapore
+Fortugal takes into account the Guide

+Singapore tarres into decount the datas

 Slovakia

 South Africa

-Spain By the moment to be disseminated betwewen legal practitioners
+Spain By the moment to be disseminated between legal practitioners

-Switzerland Nous avons informé les tribunaux, autorités de l'exécution et experts de notre réseau.
+Switzerland Nous avons informé les tribunaux, autorités de l'exécution et experts de

+notre réseau.

 Türkiye

 Ukraine

 United Kingdom (England and Wales) Practitioners - Links on website and Good Practice Guide

-United Kingdom We have not had to use the Practitioners tool so cannot provide further
+United Kingdom (Northern Ireland) We have not had to use the Practitioners tool so cannot provide further comment

-(Northern Ireland) comment

 United Kingdom (Scotland) Judiciary None

 United States of America To help ensure that parents, lawyers, mediators and other interested stakeholders are aware of, and have access to, the Practitioner's Tool, the USCA provides links to the Hague Permanent Bureau's Section on Child Abduction on the USCA's website, which includes all of the Guides to Good Practice.

 Uruguay

 Venezuela Con el uso de las técnicas de resolución de conflictos, se ha permitido lograr acuerdos que permitan el contacto transfronterizo, siendo una de las herramientas más utilizadas las Tecnologías de la Información y Comunicación